clairverly/tadaa/frontend/PRD.md

   - [ ] Users can set appointments to recur and system auto-generates future occurrences

 **FR-004: Shared Dashboard - COMPLETE VERSION**
-- **Description:** Centralized view displaying all bills, errands, and appointments in a clean, organized layout.
+- **Description:** Centralized view displaying all bills, tasks, and appointments in a clean, organized layout.
 Users see upcoming tasks, overdue items, and recent completions at a glance.
 - **Entity Type:** System Data (aggregated view)
 - **User Benefit:** Single source of truth for all tasks, quick overview of what needs attention, reduced cognitive load
 - **Primary User:** All personas